TissueImageAnalytics/tiatoolbox/docs/algorithms/theory_idars.rst

 In this section, we discuss the IDaRS algorithm from a theoretical point of view.
 Pseudocode for the algorithm is given below.
-To see how it might be used in practice `click here <https://github.com/TissueImageAnalytics/tiatoolbox/blob/doc-idars/examples/inference-pipelines/idars.ipynb>`_
+To see how it is used in practice `click here <https://github.com/TissueImageAnalytics/tiatoolbox/blob/doc-idars/examples/inference-pipelines/idars.ipynb>`_

 Each WSI is divided into small rectangles, called *tiles*, all of the same size, with